r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

     Condition
       Error:
       !
-3 topics missing from index: "c", "e", and "?". i Edit _pkgdown.yml to fix the problem.
+3 topics missing from index: "c", "e", and "?". i Either use `@keywords internal` to drop from index, or i Edit _pkgdown.yml to fix the problem.

 # errors well when a content entry is empty